knpwrs/babel-plugin-remove-webpack/README.md

 ## Motivation

-`require.ensure` and `require.include` are great for code-splitting; however, they can cause issues when writing universal JavaScript.
+[`require.ensure`] and [`require.include`] are great for [code splitting][cs];
+however, they can cause issues when writing universal JavaScript.
 The typical solution is to use synchronous polyfills.
 In order for [webpack] code splitting to work properly these polyfills have to be defined in each file where they are used.

 This plugin makes it possible to run code which uses [webpack]-specific functions without having to manually polyfill those functions.